-Many ladies are wondering how big will their boobs be, especially if they are just starting to grow.
-You should know that breasts will develop at different ages and at different rates.
-Even your two breasts can have different proportions, too.
-So, let’s talk about how big your breasts can get through this article.
+Many ladies wonder how big will their boobs be, especially if they are just starting puberty.
+Breasts develop at different ages and at different rates.
+It all depends on genetics.
+Each one of your breasts can have different proportions, too.
+We talk about how big your breasts can get in our article below.

 How Big Will My Boobs Be?

-In the United States, the average size of a bra is 34DD, which means that your breasts can grow up to 30 ½ inches for the bust and 38 inches for the cup size.
+In the United States, the average bra size is 34DD.
 In the U.K, however, it is 36DD.
-The size of your breasts differs because of your age, genes, and your weight.
+The size of your breasts can differ because of age, genetics and your weight.

-These sizes will also differ from one lady to another.
-Their breasts can get bigger than 34C cup or smaller than a 32B cup size.
-The size of your breasts can also change during your monthly period, during pregnancy, after giving birth, and while pumping and nursing.
+Breast size will also differ from one lady to another.
+The size of your breasts can change during your monthly period, during pregnancy, after giving birth and while breastfeeding.

 What Determines the Size of My Breasts?

-One thing that has the biggest contribution to the size of your breasts is your mother’s and your grandmother’s size.
-Your genes have lots to do with your other characteristics, including the size of your breasts.
+One thing that has the biggest contributions to the size of your breasts is your genetics.
+Your genes have lots to do with your characteristics, including the size of your breasts.

 Changes in your body weight can also affect the size of your breasts.
-Your breasts are made up mostly of fat tissues.
-Therefore, the more fatty tissues you have, the greater chance you’ll have bigger breasts and vice versa.
-It will still depend on the type of body tissues that you have.
+Your breasts are made up mostly of fat tissues, so the more fatty tissues you have, the greater chance you’ll have bigger breasts and vice versa.

-Having menstruation means having more working hormones in your body.
-During your menstrual cycle, you may experience premenstrual syndrome (PMS) which includes pain in your lower abdomen and back, headaches, tender breasts that are painful to touch, and even mood swings.
+Menstruating means having more hormones in your body.
+During your menstrual cycle, you may experience premenstrual syndrome (PMS) which includes pain in your lower abdomen and back, headaches, mood swings and tender swollen breasts that are painful to touch.

-These are all because of the change in the amount of estrogen and progesterone in your body.
-These hormones can stimulate milk ducts making your breasts tender and bigger.
-After your period, your breasts will return to their normal size and texture.
+These symptoms are all because of the change in the amount of estrogen and progesterone in your body.
+These hormones can stimulate milk ducts making your breasts more tender and larger.
+After your period, your breasts will return to their normal size.

 Pregnancy and Nursing